cseas/cs101/README.md

 # cs101
 Awesome collection of some of the best resources online to welcome fresher college students to the world of Computer Science.
-Contributions are whole-heartedly welcomed.
+Contributions are whole-heartedly welcome.

 # Kickstart
 * Practice Programs: <https://github.com/karan/Projects-Solutions>